uPortal-Project/uportal-project.github.io/manuals/fr/uportal5-manual/database/db2.md

   </dependency>
   <!--
    | The following db drivers should be uncommented and/or modified as needed for server
    | deployments.
-(Add all thaat are needed.)
+(Add all that are needed.)
 Don't forget to add appropriate  .version
    | properties to the root pom.xml, or simply enter the appropriate version below.
    +-->
   <!--